Predicting speech intelligibility from EEG in a non-linear classification paradigm: Methods

 A BioSemi Active Two system with 64 active electrodes and 2 extra mastoid electrodes was used to record EEG at a sampling rate of 8192~Hz.
 During measurement of the EEG, stimuli were presented using a laptop with the APEX 4 platform, developed at ExpORL \cite{francart_apex_2008} in conjunction with an RME Multiface II sound card and electromagnetically shielded Etymotic ER-3A insert phones.
 Experiments were conducted in an electromagnetically shielded and soundproofed cabin.

 Preprocessing of stimuli and EEG recordings was performed in MATLAB.
-First, the EEG signal was downsampled to 1024~Hz, and artifacts were removed using a multichannel Wiener filter \cite{somers_generic_2018}.
+First, the EEG signal was downsampled from 8192~Hz to 1024~Hz, and artifacts were removed using a multichannel Wiener filter \cite{somers_generic_2018}.
 Then the EEG signal was re-referenced to a common average.
-For the stimuli, the envelope was estimated with a gammatone filterbank \cite{sondergaard_linear_2012, sondergaard_auditory_2013} with 28 subbands.
-Next, each subband envelope was estimated by taking the absolute value of each sample and raising it to the power of 0.6.
-Next, all subbands were averaged to obtain 1 speech envelope \cite{biesmans_auditory-inspired_2017}.
+All stimuli had an initial sampling frequency of 48~kHz.
+First, the envelope was estimated for all stimuli with a gammatone filterbank \cite{sondergaard_linear_2012, sondergaard_auditory_2013} with 28 subbands.
+Each subband envelope was estimated by taking the absolute value of each sample and raising it to the power of 0.6.
+All subbands were averaged to obtain 1 speech envelope \cite{biesmans_auditory-inspired_2017}.
 Finally, both EEG and stimuli envelopes were bandpass filtered between 0.5 and 32~Hz using a Chebyshev2 filter with an 80dB stopband attenuation and downsampled to 64 Hz.

 For the Fairytale/held-out dataset, each recording was split into a train, validation, and test set containing 80\%, 10\%, and 10\% of each recording for each subject.
 The validation and test set were extracted from the middle of every recording to avoid unwanted effects at the edges of the recording (e.g., a subject not yet paying full attention or being startled).
 The remaining 80\% of the recording was added to the train set.
+None of the sets overlap so that after training the test set remains unseen for the model.
 Each recording was normalized separately by computing the mean and standard deviation for each EEG channel and the stimulus envelope on the train set.
-The mean was subtracted from the train, validation and test set and divided by the computed standard deviation.
+The mean was subtracted from the train, validation and test set and divided by the previously computed standard deviation.

-The matrix data of the MatrixEEG dataset was treated as a single test set, and each recording was normalized by subtracting the mean from each channel and stimulus envelope and dividing by the standard deviation (per channel).
+The data of the MatrixEEG dataset was treated as a (single) test set, and each recording was normalized by subtracting the mean from each channel and stimulus envelope and dividing by the standard deviation (per channel).
 The Milan story was divided into a train/validation/test set and normalized in the same way as the recordings of the Fairytales dataset.